SaiyanGonzalez01/Minecraft-Alpha-S-SP/README.md

 2. Download the [Alpha.jar](https://github.com/PeytonPlayz595/Alpha-v1.2.6/blob/main/minecraft_server/Alpha.jar)
 3. Run the server by using `java -jar Alpha.jar`
 4. Make sure to have the latest version of NodeJS installed
-5. Download or clone by [ws-tcp-bridge repo](https://github.com/PeytonPlayz595/ws-tcp-bridge/) and extract it into a folder
+5. Download or clone my [ws-tcp-bridge repo](https://github.com/PeytonPlayz595/ws-tcp-bridge/) and extract it into a folder
 6. CD into the folder of the extracted repo
 7. Proxy the Minecraft server to WebSockets by running `node ws-tcp-bridge --websocket <WebSocket_Port> --minecraft localhost:<Minecraft_Port>`